Design should never compromise functionality, nor should functionality ever compromise design

-Design is something that start ups tend to miss, forget about, or pay little attention to, and this is especially true for those with an engineering background.
+Design is something that startups tend to miss, forget about, or pay little attention to.
+This is especially true for those with an engineering background.

-Engineers tend to think that as long as it’s functional, and works right, it will appeal to the masses, but these engineers forget that the majority of the population are not engineers and in fact just general folk, and if your product targets the masses, one of the best pieces of advice we can offer is DON’T SKIMP ON THE DESIGN.
+Engineers tend to think that as long as it’s functional, and works right, it will appeal to the masses.
+These engineers forget that the majority of the population are not engineers.
+They’re everyday folk, and if your product targets the masses, one of the best pieces of advice we can offer is – DON’T SKIMP ON THE DESIGN.

-But thing is as a start up you don’t have the resources to splurge on IDEO, or hire some of the best industrial designers in the industry.
+As a start-up you don’t have the resources to splurge on IDEO, or hire some of the best industrial designers in the industry.
 Problem?
 Not really.

-If you’re by a major metropolitan area chances are there’s a school which exclusively teaches design, or at least has faculty or a programme that deal with it.
+If you’re by a major metropolitan area, chances are there’s a school that exclusively teaches design, or at least has faculty or a program that deals with it.
 Your best bet is to contact them, explain what you’re looking for and see if you can’t involve students in a project, or even hire one as an intern.
-When it comes to design most of these students will be light years ahead of you and your engineers, they’ll be overjoyed at the possibility of getting some real world experience, and best of all, they’ll make your product attractive to the wider community.
+When it comes to design most of these students will be light years ahead of you and your engineers.
+They’ll be overjoyed at the possibility of getting some real-world experience, and best of all, they’ll make your product attractive to the wider community.

 4. And remember, design should never compromise functionality, nor should functionality ever compromise design.